peterbecker/configuration/README.md

 `@Option` has additional functions.

 The first one is that `@Option` offers a `defaultValue` attribute that can be used to provide a string that is used in case no string is provided in the configuration input.
+The string provided as default is processed in the same way a string in an input file would: it will be parsed into the return type specified in the interface.

-This is different to using the `Optional` wrapper in that defaulting is invisible to the component using the configuration.
+This is different to using the
+`Optional` wrapper in that defaulting is invisible to the component using the configuration.
 If there is a default configured, the interface will always provide some value. `Optional` allows communicating the absence of a value explicitly, but the code using it will need to handle it.